-READ our staff Code of Conduct.
+READ our Employee Code of Conduct.
 If someone is non-compliant, let us know immediately.
-(Available at https://tinyurl.com/ymca-code-of-conduct).

 INFORMATION ABOUT ABUSE

 The YMCA wants all children to be safe.
 Unfortunately child abuse does exist taking on many forms.

 EMOTIONAL

 Any chronic and persistent act by an adult that endangers the mental health or emotional development of a child including rejecting, ignoring, terrorizing, corrupting, constantly criticizing, making mean remarks, insulting, and giving little or no love, guidance, or support.